Hamilton, Halton and Brant

 The area also boasts renowned historic sites, a proud Indigenous heritage, Canada’s largest botanical garden, a vibrant arts, culinary and live music scene, and many would argue most importantly, the hometown of ‘The Great One’.

 To learn more about all there is to see and do in Hamilton, Halton and Brant, scroll down or visit the region's tourism website.

 Where is Hamilton, Halton & Brant?

-If you’re a bit farther away, fly directly into Toronto Hamilton International Airport (IATA: YHM, ICAO: CYHM), or, if you plan on exploring more of Ontario before your visit to Hamilton Halton Brant, you can choose to fly into the Toronto Pearson International Airport and rent a car.
+You can also fly directly into Toronto Hamilton International Airport (IATA: YHM, ICAO: CYHM), or, if you plan on exploring more of Ontario before your visit to Hamilton Halton Brant, fly into the Toronto Pearson International Airport and rent a car.
 If you’re coming from the United States, the Buffalo Niagara International Airport (BUF) is an hour and twenty minutes away by car.
 Just cross the border at the Rainbow Bridge or Peace Bridge border crossings.

 Places to Visit in Hamilton, Halton & Brant

 Key cities in this region include Oakville, Hamilton and Paris.